-The medical record determined by ICD-10 HCC Coding tells a story.
+The medical record determined by ICD-10 Coding tells a story.
 It is composed of a narrative of what is happening with a patient.
 It includes objective physical exam findings, which correlate to signs, symptoms, assessed medical conditions; a detailed plan of care; and coded data.

 Many providers are not fully aware of the importance of coded data through HCC Codes.
 It is the purpose of this article to ensure that providers understand how to capture that important information in discrete data fields in the electronic health record, which communicate to outside entities the social determinants of health.